caiks/TBOT03/README.md

 slice_location_size_mean: 1.16499
 deviation_location: 0.0411679
 ```
-The `location` configuration deviation is now very small, but that is obviously because the mean *slice size* is now only between one and two *events*.
-That is, the *models* of the different *levels* seem to be rather orthogonal - so much so, in fact, that crossing gives us little benefit.
-The map of *slice* to configuration is far too over-fitted.
+The `location`-configuration deviation is now very small, but that is obviously because the mean *slice size* is now only between one and two *events*.
+That suggests that the *models* of the different *levels* are rather orthogonal - so much so, in fact, that crossing gives us little benefit.
+In other words, crossing the *levels* causes the map of *slice* to configuration to be far too over-fitted.